-The examination is given three times a year.
-Students must complete an Application for Comprehensive Examination, available in the Psychology Department.
-The dates for the examination, as well as the deadline for application, are listed in the Graduate Course Schedule each semester.
-The examination consists of four sections given over a two-day period.
+The exam is given three times a year.
+Students must complete an Application for Comprehensive Examination available in the Psychology Department.
+The dates for the exam, as well as the deadline for application, are listed in the graduate course schedule each semester.
+Students who are applying for a waiver must still complete an application, which will be reviewed to determine whether or not they meet the stated criteria for a waiver, and/or the sections of the exam they will be required to take and pass.

+The exam consists of three sections given over a two-day period.
 Exam scoring may vary according to the particular concentration.
-Students are required to pass the exam within the six year time limit allowed to complete the degree.
+Students are required to pass the exam within the six-year time limit allowed to complete the degree.
+Students failing to pass any section on the third attempt will be dismissed from the program.
+More detailed information on the comprehensive exam process is available in the Master's Student Handbook.